On the Boundedness of Globally $F$-split varieties: Conic Bundles

-\begin{definition} A generically finite, dominant morphism of normal varieties $f:X \to Y$ is said to be tamely ramified if $f$ is separable and for every prime divisor $D$ on $X$, either $D$ is contracted or $\deg f|_{D}$ is not divisible by $p$.
+If $D$ is a divisor on $Y$ then $f$ is said to be \emph{tamely ramified over $D$} if for every prime divisor $D'$ lying over $D$ the ramification index is not divisible by $p$ and the induced residue field extension is separable.

+Moreover $f$ is said to be \emph{divisorially tamely ramified} if for any proper birational morphism of normal varieties $Y' \to Y$ we have the following.
+If $X' \to X$ is the normalisation of the base change $X\times_{Y}Y'$, and $f'\colon X'\to Y'$ the induced map, then $f'$ is tamely ramified over every prime divisor in $Y'$.

-If either of $X$ or $Y$ is not normal, $f:X \to Y$ is said to be tamely ramified if the induced morphism on their normalisations is. \end{definition}
+If instead $f$ is generically finite, we say it is divisorially tamely ramified if the finite part of its Stein factorisation is so.
+Equally if either of $X$ or $Y$ is not normal, $f\colon X \to Y$ is said to be divisorially tamely ramified if the induced morphism on their normalisations is. \end{definition}

+If $f$ is generically finite of degree $d <p$ then it is always divisorially tamely ramified.
+If $D'$ lies over $D$ then both the ramification index, $r_{D'}$ and the inertial degree, $e_{D'}$ are bounded by $d$, in fact $d= \sum_{f(D')=D} r_{D'}e_{D'}$ by multiplicativity of the norm.
+This remains the case on any higher birational model.